What are my fees?

 Contactless payments describe the act of paying without touching anything.
 NFC (Near-Field Communications) is a technology that allows for contactless payments.
 Using radio frequency, NFC allows devices (e.g. smartphones) to wirelessly communicate at close range to do things like process payments.
 Apple Pay and Android Pay are both forms of NFC and types of contactless payments.

-How do I take contactless payments, such as Apple Pay and Android Pay?
+How do I take contactless payments, such as Apple Pay and Google Pay?

 When you are ready to take a card payment, tap the “Charge” button on Register.
 The contactless logo on customer display will light up after tapping Charge.
 Ask your customer to hold a contactless device or card near the contactless logo to trigger a contactless payment.